Gabriele-Donato/gabrieledonato/_posts/2024-07-21-Asynchronous-Scraper.md

 arbitrarily, and ideally should include all of the pages of a website.
 However, a sitemap is also a tool useful for website optimization, and therefore it should include primarily the pages that are relevant to the issue at hand.
-For instance, in a shopping website we may be interested in how difficult it is for the user to get from the homepage to the cart, or whether it is more difficult to reach man-related product than woman-related ones: in these cases the depth of those pages with respect to the homepage may be an information of crucial value.
+For instance, in a shopping website we may be interested in how difficult it is for the user to get from the homepage to the cart, or whether it is more difficult to reach man-related products than woman-related ones: in these cases the depth of those pages with respect to the homepage may be an information of crucial value.
 </p>

 <p>
-A good sitemap is also a guide for browsers through a what is known as _priority_: a number that helps indexing the pages depending on the importance given to them by the websmaster.
+A good sitemap is also a guide for browsers through what is known as <i>priority</i>: a number that helps indexing the pages depending on the importance given to them by the websmaster.
 Other useful indications may include the date of last modification, and the number of visits that a certain page has received.
 </p>